rowansuma/cellCycleSim/README.md

 3. Hold down Left Click to delete cells within a radius
 4. Press Right Click to create a cell
 5. Note that the colors indicate cell cycle stage; (gray=G0, blue=G1, yellow=S, green=G2, red=M)

+# Dependencies
+The simulation was designed using python 3.9 and the following python packages: taichi 1.7.3, tomli 2.2.1, numpy 2.0.2, matplotlib 3.9.4, seaborn 0.13.2, and pandas 2.3.0.

 ## Other Notes